msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 <https://en.wikipedia.org/wiki/GitHub>`_, |github-logo|
 hosts the largest collection of open-source software in the world.)

+.. reveal:: rv-speed-up-video
+    :modal:
+    :showtitle: Viewing recommendation
+    :modaltitle: Viewing recommendation

-You might want to speed this video up before watching: Pause the video and select the gear icon,
+    You might want to speed up this video before watching: Pause the video and select the gear icon,
     |gearicon|; then change the ``playback speed`` to 2.

 .. |gearicon| image:: img/gear-icon.png
     :width: 1.5 em